Courses (organized by level)

 Prerequisites: ISE 426 or IE 426 or ISE 316 or IE 316

 Basic concepts of large families of optimization algorithms for both continuous and discrete optimization problems.
 Pros and cons of the various algorithms when applied to specific types of problems; information needed; whether local or global optimality can be expected.
 Participants practice with corresponding software tools to gain hands-on experience.
-This course is a version of IE 355 for graduate students and requires advanced assignments.
-Credit will not be given for both IE 355 and IE 455.
+This course is a version of ISE 355 for graduate students, with advanced assignments.
+A student cannot receive credit for both ISE 355 and ISE 455.

 Prerequisites: ISE 220 or IE 220 or ISE 240 or IE 240